Anatomical Gifts Program will honor donors at service

 According to director of the anatomy laboratory James Reed, Geisel first-years take three terms of anatomy before they finish the first year, working in small groups on one cadaver throughout that time.
 Reed said that using human bodies to teach anatomy is the “best way to teach the subject,” as it allows students to examine normal human variation — something that simulations have yet to truly emulate.
 He said that it is important for students to know not only the standard structures of the human body, but also whether a deviation from that standard structure is actually normal human variation or pathology, which is best learned by interacting with actual bodies.

-The Anatomical Gifts Program, overseen by Geisel’s Department of Anatomy, receives applications from donors who reside in and pass away in New Hampshire and Vermont to be included in the anatomical lab, according to Reed.
+The Anatomical Gifts Program, overseen by Geisel’s Department of Anatomy, receives applications from donors who reside and die in New Hampshire and Vermont to be included in the anatomical lab, according to Reed.
 There are 1,600 bodies in Geisel’s program currently, and the average age of the donors at death is in the mid 80s, though the donors may be as young as 21 as long as they die of natural causes.
 The program requires that donors’ bodies be intact — namely, that they do not die of traumatic accident or have an autopsy post-death — and do not have infectious or rare diseases.
 In addition, because Reed and Anatomical Gifts Program administrative director Hanna Riendeau embalm the bodies, the donors must not have had vascular issues and circular diseases or have undergone recent surgeries.
 Reed said that in order to protect the dignity of the donors, anatomical tissue is not transported outside the facility once they arrive.

 Reed said that most donors participate in the program for “altruistic reasons,” such as giving back to Dartmouth.
 The program has accepted Dartmouth alumni, former professors and former doctors from Dartmouth-Hitchcock Hospital and Veteran’s Affairs in the past.
 This year, Reed said there was a high number of local people who signed up to be in the program, exemplifying how strong the Dartmouth-Upper Valley connection is.
 He noted that this strong connection is one reason why Geisel has not had to outsource for cadavers very often.